 Why are they hiding this stuff from us?

-If they think they have such a case, give us all the materials and don't let Jerry Nadler write a crazy letter that says on the sixth, let us know your uh who your witnesses are.
+If they think they have such a case, give us all the materials and don't let Jerry Nadler write a crazy letter that says on the sixth, let us know who your witnesses are.

-We don't even have the information from the Intel committee yet.
+We don't even have the information from the Intel Committee yet.

 This is why this is a problematic exercise and simply a made-for-TV event coming on Wednesday.